 Studies conducted by the New England Journal of Medicine have shown that progesterone does not really help in preventing miscarriage.
 The 2015 study looked at several women who had miscarriages due to several reasons.
 Progesterone supplementations did not result in more live births.
 However, several moms claim that the additional progesterone supplements helped them to stay pregnant after repeated miscarriages.
 Thus, the role of progesterone in preventing a miscarriage is highly debatable.

-A threatened miscarriage is when a mother-to-be loses lose her baby within 20 weeks of gestation.
+A threatened miscarriage is when a mother-to-be loses her baby within 20 weeks of gestation.
 Studies have shown that progesterone is beneficial in reducing the rate of miscarriage.
-However, the rate of threatened miscarriage has not reduced drastically with the use of progesterone.
+However, the rate of threatened miscarriage has not decreased drastically with the use of progesterone.